 As you read the variables, do you have a set of assumptions in mind for what the data would tell you?
 See how they match up to the findings below.

 Here are three more things we learned from the wealth of data in the 2020 report:

 - Men earn more than women.
 The average annual net salary with outliers for males is USD 131k and USD 116k for females.
 69% of school heads that participated in this survey are male.

 - Heads of school who identify as non-white earn on average less.
 This salary gap is consistent at all levels of leadership experience.

 - Heads who are hired internationally (rather than locally, regardless of whether they are native or expats in the local region) and have a Bachelor’s and Master’s degrees have higher average salaries than locally-hired heads with the same degrees.
 There is little difference between international and local hires with Doctorate degrees.

 CIS members!
 Dive into the data with us during a two-part webinar series

-In Part 1 (5 May) of a two-part webinar series, we explore ‘what’ the data from a 2020 survey told us about gaps in the salaries and benefits of international school leaders related to gender, ethnicity, and source of hire (local vs. international).
-We then explore ‘how’ international school leaders can use the data in Part 2 (19 May) to shape more equitable remuneration packages in their school communities.
-We invited heads, directors and board members to Part 1 and we extend the invite for Part 2 to heads, deputies, principals, division leaders, those interested in leadership positions as we explore ways to use the data when negotiating salary and benefits.
+In Part 1 (5 May 2021) of a two-part webinar series, we explored ‘what’ the data from a 2020 survey told us about gaps in the salaries and benefits of international school leaders related to gender, ethnicity, and source of hire (local vs. international).
+We then explored ‘how’ international school leaders can use the data in Part 2 (19 May 2021) to shape more equitable remuneration packages in their school communities.
+We invited heads, directors and board members to Part 1 and extended the invite for Part 2 to heads, deputies, principals, division leaders, those interested in leadership positions as we explore ways to use the data when negotiating salary and benefits.